hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - `Movies       ` : `DISK2 mergerfs_Root_2`
 - `OldMovies    ` : `DISK3 mergerfs_Root_3`
 - `SciFi        ` : `DISK2 mergerfs_Root_2`

-and not all of the top level media folders are important enough to have a backup (eg 'Movies', 'OldMovies').
+wjilst also noting that all of the top level media folders are important enough to have a backup (eg 'Movies', 'OldMovies').

 ```
 DISK1 -- mergerfs_Root_1 --|--ClassicMovies